NiklasMelton/vertebrae/docs/distributed_readiness.md

 ordinary per-output embedding artifacts.
 Missing modalities are not supported in v1; workers should receive complete aligned samples.

-Distributed backends can shard embedding generation across workers, then submit scoring jobs over saved embedding and label artifacts.
+Distributed backends can shard embedding generation across workers, then submit compression, scoring, and optional diagnostic jobs over saved embedding, label, and group artifacts.
 New extractors should keep deterministic row order, avoid hidden global state, and include all model/preprocessing settings in `recipe()`.

 Label artifacts support single-label, multi-label, and explicit regression targets.
 Multi-label artifacts store one JSON list of labels per sample and preserve